 In an osteoarthritic joint, joint fluid breaks down and becomes less effective at cushioning, lubricating and protecting the joint.
 Monovisc replenishes some of this natural supply, and can restore painless mobility and provide relief for up to 6 months.2,5

-Monovisc is administered quickly and easily into the joint in a single injection, and improvement is noticeable after only one month.2
+Monovisc is administered quickly and easily into the joint in a single injection, and has a meaningful reduction in knee pain within 2 weeks.2

 Monovisc is a high concentration viscosupplement.
 It is designed to supplement the reduced amount of natural HA in synovial fluid in osteoarthritic joints.
 The formulation of Monovisc allows for long-term relief of the symptoms of OA through lubrication and mechanical support.2,4

-Unlike other HA injections Monovisc is administered in a single dose, lowering cost and reducing the number of visits to the doctor.
+Unlike other HA injections Monovisc is administered in a single dose, lowering cost and reducing the number of visits to the doctor.4

-Monovisc is made from a highly purified, non-animal natural substance.
+Monovisc is made from a highly purified, non-animal natural substance.4

 How do I order Monovisc?
 Visit our Order Now section for more information on how to order Monovisc.